TheSamLePirate/Simulateur-Logique-Nodal/docs/how-the-computer-works.md

 ```
   ✓ 14 programs halt within 50M cycles
-  ✓ 4 input-dependent programs do NOT halt without input
+  ✓ 8 input-dependent programs do NOT halt without input
+  ✓ 10 interactive programs halt cleanly when `@` is entered
 ```

 ### Adding a New Test